-In the deep galactic trenches of Fallar Ultima, life was a hazardous affair.
-Furthest from the law and order of Fallar Prime, beings morphed into monsters, and monsters sprouted wings.
-In the trenches of Fallar Discordia the alleys were so dark that citizens had to touch or stab one another to get where they were going.
+In the galactic chaos of Fallar Ultima, life was a hazardous affair.
+Even on the relatively stable planet of Fallar Prime, beings morphed into monsters, and monsters sprouted wings.
+In the trenches of the capital city, Fallar Discordia, the alleys were so dark that citizens had to touch or stab one another to get where they were going.

 Fallarians loved being in the dark.
 This wasn’t just a physical thing.
 They also preferred to be in the dark about what was happening in the world around them.
 Otherwise, where was the fun?
-Parents never told their children what to do, lawyers never told their clients what to say, and no one dared tell you what to be.
+Parents never told their children what to do, lawyers never told their clients what to say, and no one dared tell you what you were.

 Fallarians laughed at the crude infractions and indoctrinations of the primitive races.
 The humans called it child rearing, as if children were cattle.
 The Baulians were even worse: they poured chemicals into the nervous systems of their offspring until they became exactly what their rulers wanted them to be.
-But the absolute worst were the Vicinese — unless of course one wanted to be a boot-licking goody-two-shoes.
+But the Vicinese were the absolute worst — unless of course you wanted to be a boot-licking goody-two-shoes.

-In the Fallar Dominion citizens had the freedom to become whatever they wanted.
+In the Fallar Dominion citizens had the freedom to become whatever they wanted to be.
 They could grow into what circumstance offered, or they could grow out of it.
-They could, if they felt like it, decide to go against all custom and become something completely different.
+They could, if they felt like it, decide to go against all custom and become something completely different than anyone would have imagined.
 This was summed up in the Fallarian couplet,

 Better to become than merely to be;

-Better to revolt than bow to a puffed-up flea.
+Better to revolt than bow to an overgrown flea.